ahsaxyz/metricon-labs/contributing.md

 ## Contributing

-Metricon Labs welcomes contributions from developers interested in privacy infrastructure and Solana protocol design
+Metricon Labs welcomes contributions from developers interested in privacy infrastructure and Solana protocol design.

 ### Ways to Contribute